Letter from the Senior Leadership Team

 How an employee conducts him or herself with regard to this Program will be taken into account in connection with annual evaluations, promotion opportunities, pay increases, and bonuses.
 Failure to comply with its requirements may also result in disciplinary action, including termination.

 Not only do we expect the highest degree of integrity from our own employees, but it is required that our suppliers, subcontractors and business partners are familiar with our Code of Conduct and comply.
 We encourage all of our business partners to familiarize themselves with our policies and to implement procedures within their own companies to ensure that they are similarly complying with the highest standards of business ethics.

 Compliance Officers and Compliance Group

 The Compliance Officers are responsible for the day-to-day administration, implementation, and oversight of ongoing compliance under the Program.
-The Government Contracts and Compliance Group is responsible for advising the Compliance Officers and assisting in the development and implementation of the Program.
-The Government Contracts and Compliance Group reports directly to HDT management and, where appropriate, directly to the Board of Directors.
+The Legal, Contracts, and Compliance Group is responsible for advising the Compliance Officers and assisting in the development and implementation of the Program.
+The Legal, Contracts, and Compliance Group reports directly to the HDT SVP and General Counsel and, where appropriate, directly to the Board of Directors.